 - Core back-end services are portable and reusable, which decreases the cost of developing an app at any touchpoint.

 - Due to the reliance on the platform to support multiple touchpoints, there is vendor lock-in risk.

-- Tech team may need to modify existing development tooling and DevOps practices to be able to fully take advantage of an MXDP and develop multiexperience applications with limited investment
+- Tech teams may need to modify existing development tooling and DevOps practices to be able to fully take advantage of an MXDP and develop multiexperience applications with limited investment